awsdocs/amazon-ec2-user-guide/doc_source/ebs-fast-snapshot-restore.md

 1. Select the snapshot\.

 1. On the **Description** tab, see **Fast Snapshot Restore**, which indicates the state of fast snapshot restore\.
-For example, "2 Availability Zones optimizing" or "2 Availability Zones enabled"\.
+For example, it might show a state of "2 Availability Zones optimizing" or "2 Availability Zones enabled"\.

 **To view snapshots with fast snapshot restore enabled using the AWS CLI**
 Use the [describe\-fast\-snapshot\-restores](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-fast-snapshot-restores.html) command to describe the snapshots that are enabled for fast snapshot restore\.